Neville Chamberlain: Childhood and businessman

-Chamberlain was born on 18 March 1869 in a house called Southbourne in the Edgbaston district of Birmingham.
+Arthur Neville Chamberlain was born on 18 March 1869 at a house called Southbourne in the Edgbaston district of Birmingham.
 He was the only son of the second marriage of Joseph Chamberlain, who later became Mayor of Birmingham and a Cabinet minister.
 His mother was Florence Kenrick, a cousin of William Kenrick MP; she died when he was a small boy.
 Joseph Chamberlain had had another son, Austen Chamberlain, by his first marriage.
 The Chamberlain family were Unitarian, though Joseph lost personal religious faith by the time Neville was six years old and never required religious adherence of his children.
-Neville, who disliked attending worship services of any kind and showed no interest in organized religion, described himself as a Unitarian with no stated faith and also a "reverent agnostic."
+Neville, who disliked attending worship services of any kind and showed no interest in organised religion, described himself as a Unitarian with no stated faith and also a "reverent agnostic".